DN-debug/peux-os-sitebuild/src/pages/twms.md

           Sway is a wayland compositor based on wlroots and comes with SwayWM.
           Sway is a drop-in replacement for the i3 window manager for X11. i3WM's configuration is compatible with Sway.

-          Note: Beta versions are not hosted on FOSSTorrents.
         actions:
           - label: SourceForge
             url: lorem-ipsum